m4r35n357/VisualOptimizers/README.md

 ./solve-model sphere 8 256 1000 -10 10
 ```

-To get a better idea of the run-by-run variation in performance of spiral and cut integrators, use the "stats" script below.
+To get a clearer understanding of the run-by-run variation in performance of the various integrators, use the "stats" script below.

 ## "stats" script

-Runs a single algorithm (except random) multiple times agains a target value for a single model.
+Runs a single algorithm multiple times agains a target value for a single model.
 For each run, the output is green if the result is below a user-supplied threshold, and red otherwise.

 Parameter | Meaning
 ----------|-----------
 1 | Number of runs
 2 | Threshold
-3+ | spiral or cut "std" command
+3+ | optimizer command

 Examples
 ```